Executive Interim Management

 What is executive interim management?
 How does it differ from vanilla interim management, and how does it compare with Executive Search?

-An interim executive is a type of interim manager whose experience and expertise is at the executive-board level.
+An executive interim manager is a type of interim manager whose experience and expertise is at the executive-board level.

 Many interims operate at or close to this level but even the ones who do not typically have experience reporting into board-level and working with and advising its members.

-For some, this means there is no meaningful distinction between ‘interim manager’ and an ‘interim executive’ and the two terms do get used synonymously sometimes.
+For some, this means there is no meaningful distinction between ‘interim manager’ and an ‘executive interim manager’ and the two terms do get used synonymously sometimes.

 However, there is a technical difference.
-In short, an interim executive offers the expertise of a seasoned executive on an interim basis.
+In short, an executive interim manager offers the expertise of a seasoned executive on an interim basis.

-(If you need help finding the right interim executive for your organisation, Practicus provides one of the leading interim management services in the UK.)
+(If you need help finding the right interim executive for your organisation, Practicus provides one of the leading services in the UK.)

 How does an organisation gain a top chief executive within a week?